Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Analytical methods and process

 \subsubsection{The harmonic complex tone as the sole origin for the impression of pitch}

-According to \citet{oxenham2012pitch}, the most common pitch-evoking sound is a harmonic complex tone, where two tones share the same pitch if they have the same $f_0$.
-This view is widely adopted in the MIR and machine learning communities.
-Pitch detection, or `pitch tracking', is often framed as an \emph{$f_0$ estimation task} \citep{drugman2018traditional,kim2018crepe}.
-Neural network approaches assume the signal is `periodic' or `quasiperiodic', relying on harmonic audio data for training \citep{riou2023pesto}.
+According to \citet{oxenham2012pitch}, `[t]he most commonly considered form of pitch-evoking sound is a harmonic complex tone [...] two [harmonic complex] tones generally have the same pitch if they share the same $f_0$'. \citeauthor{oxenham2012pitch}'s view is widely reflected in the M.I.R.\ and machine learning communities.
+Pitch detection, also called `pitch tracking' or `pitch estimation', has been performed using `traditional machine learning' \citep{drugman2018traditional} and neural networks \citep{kim2018crepe,riou2023pesto}.
+Both approaches are often formulated as \emph{$f_0$ estimation tasks} \citep{signol2008evaluation,drugman2018traditional,kim2018crepe}.